 3. Roasted Flour Soup – With a roasted flavour that’s worth drooling for

 If you are a soup lover, do not leave Switzerland, without tasting this heavenly dish.
 Roasted Flour Soup is made from butter, flour, beef stalk, and grated Gruyere.
 The specialty of the soup is that it is served brown and roasted and the burnt smell of the dish is its uniqueness.
 This unique brown soup found nowhere else in the world has not just a tempting taste but also an interesting story behind it.
 The soup was first prepared in Besal region of the Alps and it is said that the chef forgot about the dish, after putting it on the oven and it got brown.
-Since then this roasted flavor has become its signature and this unmatched taste has made it one of the most famous items in the list of street food in Switzerland.
+Since then this roasted flavor has become its signature and this unmatched taste has made it one of the most famous items on the list of street food in Switzerland.

 Best places to eat Roasted Flour Soup: Sternen Grill, Lötschberg and Treff

 4. Polenta and Braised Beef – A tummy-satisfying food

-Another popular street food in Switzerland; Polenta and Braised Beef is quite popular among the locals.
-The dish originated in Ticino region by the Italian speaking locals and gradually became famous throughout the country.
-Polenta is a wholesome cornmeal, cooked as a thick porridge in a copper cauldron over fire.
-When accompanied with braised beef, prepared in wine sauce; this makes up for one of the best flavoursome hearty Swiss street delicacies.
+One of the most delicious and popular street foods in Switzerland; Polenta and Braised Beef is quite popular among the locals.
+The dish originated in the Ticino region by the Italian speaking locals and gradually became famous throughout the country.
+Polenta is wholesome cornmeal, cooked as a thick porridge in a copper cauldron over a fire.
+When accompanied with braised beef, prepared in wine sauce; this makes up for one of the best flavorsome hearty Swiss street delicacies.

 Best places to eat Polenta and Braised Beef: Sternen Grill and Street Gourmet